 - You will be asked to login with your Microsoft Online account, like the screen below.
 Use your Microsoft Office 365 account ID (email) and password.

 - At this point you may choose to install the Teams App, or just use the browser as your app.
 The differences are minimal.
 If you choose to install the App, there is an option from the main screen to do so.
 I’ll be showing you screenshots from the Windows App below.

 - From the right-side menu, choose “Calendar”.
 This will allow you to schedule your conference call, or just use the “Meet Now” option.

-- See the two options in the shot below?
+- See the two options?
 Let’s choose, New Meeting.
 This will allow us to schedule participants to a meeting of two or more.

 - The New Meeting dialog pops up to allow you to set your meeting up for a future time.
 Just fill it out.
 When you’re finished, just click Send.
 Your request will be sent as a Meeting Request to your participants.